yjyddq/EOSER-ASS-RL/README.md

 The code of one-step optimization starting from the fully masked response (from x<sub>0</sub> to x<sub>S</sub>) is inside the `one-step-grpo` directory:

 - `one-step-grpo/one_step_grpo_trainer.py` contains the algorithm code of one-step-grpo
-- `one-step-grpo/slurm_scripts` contains the slurm scripts we used to run the experiments that one-step optimization starting from the fully masked response
-- Example bash script for running the one-step-GRPO experiment:
+- `one-step-grpo/slurm_scripts` contains the slurm scripts we used to run the experiments that one-step optimization starting from the fully masked response.
+Example bash script for running the experiment:
   ```bash
   cd one-step-grpo